marlonecobos/rangemap/cran-comments.md

 are marked UTF-8 strings; however, the names are correct and we consider they should stay.
 * Another NOTE appears because some of the words in the Description field in DESCRIPTION are considered mis-spelled.
 However, the words are correct.
+* All links work, despite a note related to some of such links.

 ## Test environments